Japanese Language Testing at Indiana University

 - Yes.
 In order for the Japanese department to provide the best language learning experience for all students enrolled in Japanese, it is important for you to enroll in the class in which you are placed.
 If, after beginning the class, you feel that you are enrolled in an inappropriate level for your experience, your instructor will work with you to make sure that you can change to the right level.
 It you register for a different class without the permission, you can be administratively dropped from the class.

 How can I get Special Credit in Japanese?

-Who can I contact for more information?
+Whom can I contact for more information?